mthap Frequently Asked Questions

 Q. Why don't we use the terms ancestral and derived when discussion mtDNA markers?

-mtDNA is usually described in differences to rCRS. rCRS is haplogroup H2a2a and is a very recent haplogroup, which means that many markers relative to rCRS are actually ancestral, while the reference value is the derived one.
-To determine what is really ancestral, you would need to compare to Mitochondrial Eve, or what PhyloTree calls mt-MRCA (Mitochondrial Most Recent Common Ancestor).
-Such a sequence does not exist, though one could be guessed at based on our common non-human ancestors.
-For now we have to go with the standard, where ancestral vs. derived is often hard to determine.
+mtDNA is usually described in differences to rCRS. rCRS is haplogroup H2a2a1 and is a very recent haplogroup, which means that many markers relative to rCRS are actually ancestral, while the reference value is the derived one.
+To determine what is really ancestral, you would need to compare to Mitochondrial Eve, or what is now called RSRS (Reconstructed Sapiens Reference Sequence).
+This is not an actual sequence, but is based on what is believed to represent the oldest human mtDNA sequence.
+It is expected that this will become the dominant reference sequence over time.

-Q. Why are the rCRS position numbers different from what is found in the 23andMe raw data?
+Q. Why are the rCRS position numbers different from what is found in my 23andMe raw data?

-23andMe results use the Human Genome Build 36 reference sequence for all their results.
+Older 23andMe results used the Human Genome Build 36 reference sequence for all their results.
 This sequence used an older reference called "Yoruba" as the reference sequence for mtDNA.
-Since then the industry has moved to the rCRS standard, and this is what is used in Human Genome Build 37.
+The industry since moved to the rCRS standard, and this is what is used in Human Genome Build 37.
 Insertions and deletions in the different sequences mean that positioning is not the same.
-The mthap program will convert between the standards automatically.
+Since August 2012, 23andMe has used the Human Genome Build 37 standard, and current raw data downloads now show the same positions as mthap uses.
+The mthap program will convert between the standards automatically for older files.